tsgates/arch-wiki-markdown/wiki/IRC_Channel.md

 > #archlinux operators

 If you for some reason need the help of an op, do not be shy to /query or /msg us.
-Here is the list of ops as of 16 May 2012:
+Here is the list of ops as of 11 Feb 2014:

--   Caleb
 -   phrakture
 -   MrElendig / Mion
 -   tigrmesh / tigr
 -   wonder / ioni
 -   brain0
--   td123
 -   falconindy
 -   vodik
--   gtmanfred
--   phrik
 -   grawity
+-   jelly1
+-   demize

 #archlinux-offtopic
 -------------------